Saunorine/Appointment-Booker/README.md

 Need to finish up the rest of the project and add the other windows: course creation screen and some other ones.

 Need to add interfaces and other learning outcomes.
 File I/O for storing account info? just need something to work.

+##Week 7
+Got File I/O done, account/course/enrollment info is stored in text files and program saves to it when it closes and reads it when it opens back up.

+still no interfaces

+still need other stuff too